bring-shrubbery/SVG-to-SwiftUI/README.md

 Tool to convert SVG to SwiftUI's Shape structure.
 This approach is much more memory efficient than introducing a SVG library for rendering.

 **Disclaimer:** If you need to import SVG into SwiftUI app, it's better to use [this](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app) guide to create a symbol instead.
-This tool might be useful in some particular situations though, for example: using SFSymbols in macOS applocation, animated Shape, finer control over positioning and scaling, etc.
+This tool might be useful in some particular situations though, for example: using SFSymbols in macOS application, animated Shape, finer control over positioning and scaling, etc.

 ## Usage